How to Install Void Linux

 4.9 Setting Up the Bootloader

-Next, we’re going to be asked about the bootloader.
+Next, we’ll be asked about the bootloader.

 Setting Up the Bootloader

-Go ahead and set where to install the bootloader.
-As you can see here, I only have one disk /dev/vda, and that’s the one I’m going to be selecting.
-So make sure you choose the proper disk; mount it to your computer if you have more than one.
+Go ahead and set where to install it.
+As you can see here, I only have one disk, “/dev/vda,” and that’s the one I will select.

 Setting Up the Bootloader